systemctl status httpd

 Cause

-but this solving just temporary, on my case after analysis, the caused of Apache not running is after Logrotate Activity.
+but this solution is just temporary, In my case after analysis, the cause of Apache not running is after Logrotate Activity.

-From the issue above, I can conclude that at 03.11 WIB there was an apache service activity ordered an automatic reload due to Logrotate routine every 7 days / Weekly.
-However there was a bug to reload itself so failure for the command caused the Service Apache failed process / not up.
+From the issue above, I can conclude that at 03.11 WIB there was an Apache service activity that ordered an automatic reload due to the logrotate routine every 7 days / Weekly.
+However, there was a bug to reload itself so failure for the command caused the Service Apache to fail process / not up.

 # cat /etc/logrotate.conf